 A preliminary report was already written on the cone in Horizon, the newsletter of the Amarna Poject, number 7, page 3.
 You can follow the link here for the online newsletter Horizon.

 © Museo Egizio Torino.

 The nature and role of the cones have often been debated in Egyptology.
 Some say that the cone is a lump of perfumed unguent that was placed on the head of people as they - for instance - attended a banquet.
 As the cone melted, the wax dripped down and both scented and cleansed the hair and body of the wearer.
-Because the cones were never actually discovered, it remained a debate whether or not the Egyptians merely depicted them as a symbols.
-This find of course tells us otherwise.
+Because the cones were never actually discovered in the past, it remained a debate whether or not the Egyptians merely depicted them as a symbols.
+The Amarna cones of course tell us otherwise.
 As a ritual practice, the cones may have been used for anointing the body during mortuary rituals.
 Joan Padgham has shown in her book on the subject that the cones were symbols closely associated with the ancient Egyptian ba spirit.
-On the image here, a wax cone is caried on a bowl during a procession.
+On the image to the right, a wax cone is caried on a bowl during a procession.

 Should you like to support the archaeological research of the Amarna Project you can follow this link.

 © Eric Lafforgue